+Partnerships are prohibited from making contributions to a political party committee, limited committee or candidate committee if any partner of the partnership is a corporation.
+See Rules 2.23.
 This provision prevents a corporation from indirectly making a political contribution that is directly prohibited.
 Since money is fungible any partnership funds are deemed to include some corporate funds if a corporation is a member of the partnership.
-This is true whether or not the corporation is a for-profit, non-profit, professional or other type of corporation.
-Rule 2.26.
-Use of Corporate Funds for Political Action Committees.
+This is true whether or not the corporation is a forprofit, non-profit, professional or other type of corporation.